JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 6. Also [Genetics Mesh](https://getmesh.io/docs/administration-guide/) Requires Java to be installed on your server
 7. [SuluCMS](https://symfony-cms.net/sulu) or
 8. [GraphCMS](https://graphcms.com/pricing) 0/29/129/699 which is free for lt2500 content items
+26. [Directus](https://directus.io) 	API based and database undefined for maximum developer flexibility.
+Headless CMS.
+This looks too complicated imho, otoh its a headless CMS built in.
+This one is a big deal because theres so much flexibility it can legit be a high performance web app since its api based it can handle your game data or VR or wearables or just your raw data.
+I have a feeling for an advanced user this could be one of teh most powerful tools in the list.
+44MB #inmotion
 - -----Headless CMS Node Required ---------
 9. [Strapi](https://strapi.io/documentation/v3.x/getting-started/quick-start.html) 0/how to install Strapi on a computer with node and npm
 11. [Apostrophe](https://apostrophecms.com/features) 0 for node.js install